The accountant shortage in 2026: Causes, impacts, and solutions

 A large share of today's accounting workforce is approaching retirement age.
 As experienced CPAs step away, they take decades of institutional knowledge with them, leaving firms and finance teams with gaps that can't be filled quickly by junior hires.

-Fewer students are choosing accounting as a major, and the pipeline of future CPAs has been shrinking for years.
+Fewer students are choosing accounting as a major, and the pipeline of future CPAs has been shrinking since 2010.
 Enrollment declines today translate directly into fewer entry-level hires now and a smaller pool of experienced accountants down the line.

 The 150-hour CPA requirement

-Becoming a CPA requires 150 college credit hours, an extra year of education beyond a typical bachelor’s degree.
-For many students, that additional cost and delayed entry into the workforce is a meaningful deterrent.
+Becoming a CPA requires 150 college credit hours, an extra year of education beyond a typical bachelor's degree.
+For many students, that additional cost and delayed entry into the workforce is a meaningful deterrent when they compare the investment to other career paths.

 The requirement has sparked ongoing debate within the profession.
-Research from MIT Sloan shows the rule has been associated with a significant decline in CPA candidates, particularly among lower-income and minority students, raising questions about whether it has narrowed access to the profession without clearly improving preparedness.
+Research from MIT Sloan shows the rule has been associated with a significant decline in CPA candidates, particularly among lower-income and minority students.

 Work-life balance and career expectations